-"CHECK ENGINE" light lights when the ignition switch is turned ON (but the engine at stop) with the diagnosis switch terminal ungrounded regardless of the condition of
+"CHECK ENGINE" light lights when the ignition switch is turned ON (but the engine at stop) with the diagnosis switch terminal ungrounded regardless of the condition of Electronic Fuel Injection system.
+This is only to check the "CHECK ENGINE" light turns OFF.

-- Electronic Fuel Injection system.
-This is only to check the "CHECK ENGINE" light bulb and its circuit. - If the above areas of Electronic Fuel Injection system is free from any trouble after the engine start (while engine is running), "CHECK ENGINE" light turns OFF. - When ECM detects a trouble which has occurred in the above areas, it makes "CHECK ENGINE" light turn ON while the engine is running to warn the driver of such occurrence of trouble and at the same time it stores the trouble area in ECM back-up memory.
+- If the above areas of Electronic Fuel Injection system is free from any trouble after the engine start (while engine is running), "CHECK ENGINE" light turns OFF. - When ECM detects a trouble which has occurred in the above areas, it makes "CHECK ENGINE" light turn ON while the engine is running to warn the driver of such occurrence of trouble and at the same time it stores the trouble area in ECM back-up memory.

 (The memory is kept as it is even if the trouble was only temporary and disappeared immediately.
 And it is not erased unless the power to ECM is shut off for 60 seconds or longer.)
+ECM also indicates trouble area in memory by